 "Acute care" refers to the active but short-term care that a patient receives after severe injury and/or surgery.
 Many elements of this stage of care have been shown to impact on long term recovery, which is why this area has become such a significant part of ISCRR's research slate.

-Researchers are improving trauma practice in Victoria with the aid of the Victorian Orthopaedic Trauma Outcomes Registry (VOTOR) - a monitoring register that has been gathering information on this topic since 2003.
+Researchers are improving trauma practice in Victoria with the aid of the Victorian Orthopaedic Trauma Outcomes Registry (VOTOR) the monitoring register that has been gathering information since 2003.

-One of the greatest challenges to Spinal Cord Injury (SCI) research is that the infrequency of this injury makes it difficult to coordinate information collection – which is why researchers are now developing a coordinated, statewide SCI registry.
+One of the greatest challenges to Spinal Cord Injury (SCI) research is that the infrequency of this injury makes it difficult to coordinate information collection.
+Researchers are now developing a coordinated, statewide SCI registry.

 Acute Spinal Cord Injury Care